nelmio/NelmioApiDocBundle/Resources/doc/customization.rst

 Overwrite Twig Template
 -----------------------

-If you want to change parts of the template you can create your own Twig template.
+If you want to customize parts of the template, you can create your own Twig template.
 This allows to change the title, the header, add additional or replace existing styles or scripts.

 Add the template name to the configuration: